MicroStrategy/rest-api-docs/docs/common-workflows/use-prompts-objects/prompt-types/metric-expression-prompts.md

   - [Use Default Prompt Answers](../answer-prompts.md#use-default-prompt-answers)
   - [Close Prompts without Answers](../answer-prompts.md#close-prompts-without-answers)

-## Get Information About a Metric Expression Prompt
+## Get information about a metric expression prompt

 Use the following REST API endpoints to get information about metric expression prompts applied to dossier, document, and report objects in the metadata, as well as instances of those objects: